 There is nothing more beneficial to the hurting than God’s intervention in their lives.
 When you pray for them, you are inviting the Holy Spirit to do what you cannot.
 You are interceding on their behalf to a loving Father who wants to comfort them.
 But don’t just pray for them, pray with them.
 Instead of telling them that you are praying for them and then walking away, ask them if you can pray with them right then.
 You might see their countenance change as soon as you start praying with them.

 Spurgeon said, “The way of sorrow is not the way of sin, but a hallowed road sanctified by the prayers of myriads of pilgrims now with God–pilgrims who, passing through the valley of Baca (weeping) made it a well.”
 It’s your prayers that will help them, not only to make it through a dark time but also to leave a well for others as they pass through the darkness.

 Make a Difference by Ministering to the Suffering

-You have a great opportunity to make a difference in the lives of people who are hurting during the holidays.
+You have a great opportunity to make a difference in the lives of people who are suffering during the holidays by ministering to them.
 If you strive to be a blessing to those who are hurting this holiday season, you’ll be blessed beyond measure.